-- Students will only be removed from classrooms as a result of a dress code violation as outlined above.
-Students in violation should be sent to the Dean of Students and given multiple options to be dressed more to code. - No student should be disproportionally affected by dress code enforcement because of gender identity or expression, race, sexual orientation, cultural or religious identity, body size, body maturity or household income. - Students should not be shamed or required to display their body in front of others (students, parents, or staff) in school.
-"Shaming" includes but is not limited to: - o kneeling or bending over to check attire fit, - o measuring straps or skirt length, - o asking students to account for their attire in the classroom, - o directing students to correct a dress code violation during instructional time - o calling out students in front of others.
+• Students will only be removed from classrooms as a result of a dress code violation as outlined above.
+Students in violation should be sent to the Dean of Students and given multiple options to be dressed more to code.

+• No student should be disproportionally affected by dress code enforcement because of gender identity or expression, race, sexual orientation, cultural or religious identity, body size, body maturity or household income.

+• Students should not be shamed or required to display their body in front of others (students, parents, or staff) in school.
+"Shaming" includes but is not limited to:

+- kneeling or bending over to check attire fit, - measuring straps or skirt length, - o asking students to account for their attire in the classroom, - o directing students to correct a dress code violation during instructional time - o calling out students in front of others.

+Dress Code inspired by Oregon NOW Model Dress Code.